Loss Functions for Measuring the Accuracy of Nonnegative Cross-Sectional Predictions: Estimating the Loss Function

 \subsection{Optimal Averages of Predictions}

 Given two or more sets of predictions, it may be possible to improve on their accuracy by finding an optimal weighted average of these predictions.
 Suppose there are two sets of estimates $\mathbf{P}^1 $ and $\mathbf{P}^2 $, with associated total losses $\mathcal{L}^1$ and $\mathcal{L}^2$.
 Let $w_1$ and $w_2$ be weights such that $w_1 + w_2 = 1$.
-By varying the values of $w_1$ and $w_2$, one creates new sets of predictions of the form and computes the total loss associated with each set of weights.\footnote{The new estimates may have to be constrained to sum up to a predetermined overall total or several predetermined subtotals.
-See Subsection \ref{apriori}.} The total loss minimizing set of estimates and weights is then chosen.
+By varying the values of $w_1$ and $w_2$, one creates new sets of predictions, one per set of weights.\footnote{The new estimates may have to be constrained to sum up to a predetermined overall total or several predetermined subtotals.} The total loss minimizing set of estimates and weights is then chosen.
 The optimal search method is unclear: this probably requires grid-searching.
 With $k > 2$ estimate sets, this becomes a possibly expensive mesh search in $k - 1$ dimensions.

 This can be seen to be a sort of Bayesian enterprise.
 The usual practice is to chose $w_1 = w_2 = 1/2$.
 This accords with the Bayesian principle of indifference.
 By letting the weights vary and choosing the optimal set with regard to a given loss function, one effectively creates a Bayesian prior which places those weights on the different sets of predictions.
 The practice of putting weights on sets of predictions is a form of model averaging.\footnote{For a fuller explanation of Bayesian model averaging see Hoeting, Madigan and Volinsky (1999).
 Many machine learning algorithms are model averaging algorithms in that they create ensembles of estimators, then average over all ensemble members to produce estimates or predictions.} The weight put on a particular set of predictions is often used as the weight for the model which produced those predictions.
 The averaged model is then used to generate new sets of predictions.
 Suppose there are two sets of estimates $\mathbf{P}^1 $ and $\mathbf{P}^2 $, with associated total losses $\mathcal{L}^1$ and $\mathcal{L}^2$.
 Let $w_1$ and $w_2$ be weights such that $w_1$ and $w_2 = 1$.\footnote{This argument generalizes to any number $k$ sets of estimates with $\sum_{i=1}^k w_i = 1$.} By varying the values of $w_1$ and $w_2$, one creates new sets of predictions of the form $\lbrace P^{1,2}_i = w_1P^1_i + w_2P^2_i\rbrace$ and computes the total loss associated with each set of weights.\footnote{The new estimates may have to be constrained to sum up to a predetermined overall total or several predetermined subtotals.
 See Subsection \ref{apriori}.} The total loss minimizing set of estimates and weights is then chosen.
 The optimal search method is unclear: this probably requires grid-searching.
 With $k >2$ prediction sets, this becomes a possibly expensive mesh search in $k - 1$ dimensions.